Eat This, Not That: A Treatise On Food

 Take a deep breath.

 Remove yourself from the claws of the lions and tigers and bears not so secretly lurking alongside the trail.
 Forget them.
 Forget me.
-Forget you ever read this.
-And just eat.
-Self-experiment.
+And forget you ever read this.
+Just eat.1 Self-experiment.
 Explore.
 Play.
 Learn to love food again.
-Not fear it.
+Not fear it.2

 You are unique.
 Yes, that unique one-of-a-kind unicorn that everyone always told you that you were, and what you eat should reflect that.